iudx/iudx-auth-server/README.md

 Please read the API documentation at http://auth.iudx.org.in

 ## Telegram setup (as root)
+You may edit the files:

+`/home/auth/iudx-auth-server/telegram.apikey`
+	and
+`/home/auth/iudx-auth-server/telegram.chatid`

-You may edit the `/home/auth/telegram.apikey` and `/home/auth/telegram.chatid` to get telegram notifications.
+to get telegram notifications.